HPI Check – The Ultimate Guide

 When you’re looking to buy a second-hand car, you can check for obvious mechanical faults.
 You might also find the Vehicle Identification Number (VIN) or go through paperwork including service histories and MOT records.

-But how will you know if the car still has outstanding finance or been in accident?
-Or if it’s previously been stolen, a Cat D write off, or even been recorded as officially exported from the UK?
+But how will you know if the car has outstanding finance or been in accident?
+What if it’s previously been stolen, is a Cat D write off, or even been recorded as officially exported from the UK?
 You could be left out of pocket for a car which is either illegal to use, or might actually still belong to a lender or finance company.

 HPI has identified that 1 out of every four cars checked will have had the number plates changed and more than 1,771 insurance write-offs are uncovered every day.